How to Deal with Missing Your Child at Camp: 3 Cures for ‘Childsickness’

-At the end of the book, though, author Michael Thompson, Ph.D., turns his attention to the way parents experience camp from afar, and gives the feeling parents get after spending time away from their kids a name: childsickness.
+At the end of the book, author Michael Thompson, Ph.D., turns his attention to the way parents experience camp from afar, and names the feeling parents get after spending time away from their kids: childsickness.

 It’s natural to miss your kids, particularly in an age when we spend far more quality time with our children than previous generations.

-To manage this longing, Thompson offers seven helpful tips.
-We’ve already passed along many of them to you, such as not saying you’ll come get your child if they’re unhappy, and discussing the things they might experience at camp, from homesickness to having to clean up after themselves so it doesn’t come as a surprise.
-Managing their expectations before they leave will help you feel more comfortable once they’re out of your sight.
+To manage this longing, Thompson offers seven helpful tips to parents, such as discussing the things they might experience at camp, how to deal with homesickness, and not saying you’ll come get your child if they’re unhappy.
+Managing a camper’s expectations before they leave will help you feel more comfortable once they’re out of your sight.

-But when you’re in the throes of missing your boy or girl, here are three more tips to keep in mind:
+But when you’re in the throes of missing your boy or girl, here are three more cures for childsickness:

 By sending a child off to camp, the gift you are giving him or her is letting go.
 They will undoubtedly come back a little more mature and confident, and filled with fun memories, and it will all happen on our watch.
-This can be an unsettling feeling for many parents, who have up until this point have been the primary focus / adult in their child’s life, but it is a natural part of growing up, and really, what better environment for them to become more independent and mature than Camp Walt Whitman?!
+This can be an unsettling feeling for many parents, who have up until this point have been the primary focus / adult in their child’s life.
+But this is a natural part of growing up, and really, what better environment for them to become more independent and mature than Camp Walt Whitman?!

 As Thompson writes, “You have to be willing to sacrifice that period of time with your child, and more important, be willing to let go of your importance in your child’s life to make space for someone else and new experiences.”

-This may come as a surprise — and admittedly, we understand if it is impossible to follow when email is the quickest way to be in touch on a regular basis.
-But as Thompson points out, these “rapid-fire communications” undermine the sense of independence that camp fosters (and that we send children to camp to practice).
-His advice is to write letters.
+This may come as a surprise — but as Thompson points out, these “rapid-fire communications” undermine the sense of independence that camp fosters (and that we send children to camp to practice).
+His advice is to write hand-written letters: